The symplectic fermion ribbon quasi-Hopf algebra and the SL(2,Z)-action on its centre: Introduction

 The counit is defined by $\eps(\K)=1$ and $\eps(\ff^{\pm}_i)=0$.
 From the coproduct one sees that $\K$ is group-like only for odd $\np$.
 The coassociator lives in the Hopf-subalgebra generated by powers of $\K$ and takes the simple form \be \Phi = \one\tensor\one\tensor\one + \idem_1\tensor\idem_1\tensor \big\{ (\K^{\np}-\one)\idem_0+(\beta^2 (\rmi\K)^{\np}-\one)\idem_1 \big\} \gp \ee This should be contrasted with the much more complicated coassociator given in \cite{Gainutdinov:2015lja}, where -- for a different quasi-Hopf algebra $\hat\Q(\np,\beta)$ and for $\np=1$ only -- the ribbon equivalence $\rep \hat\Q(1,\beta) \simeq \catSF(1,\beta)$ was first established.
 In Appendix ~\ref{sec:twist-Q-Qhat} we show that $\hat\Q(\np,\beta)$ is twist-equivalent to $\Q(\np,\beta)$.

 \begin{remark} \mbox{} \begin{enumerate} \item We have not made explicit what the qualifier `symplectic' refers to.
 But let us at least point out that in \cite{Davydov:2012xg}, $\catSF(\np,\beta)$ is constructed from a $2\np$-dimensional symplectic vector space and from the constant $\beta$.
+It is furthermore shown in \cite[Rem.\,5.4]{Davydov:2012xg} that $\catSF(\np,\beta)$ carries a faithful action of $Sp(2\np,\mathbb{C})$ by ribbon equivalences.

+\item For $\np=1$, $\mathcal{V}_\mathrm{ev}$ agrees with $\mathcal{W}(p)$, the VOA of the $\mathcal{W}_p$-triplet models, in the case $p=2$, see~\cite{Kausch:1995py}.
+For $p \ge 2$ a factorisable ribbon quasi-Hopf algebra is constructed in \cite{CGRprep} whose representation category is conjecturally ribbon-equivalent to that of~$\mathcal{W}(p)$.
+The quasi-Hopf algebra in question is a modification of the restricted quantum group for $sl(2)$ which was used in the study of $\mathcal{W}_p$-models in \cite{[FGST]}.
+For $p=2$, this quasi-Hopf algebra indeed agrees with our $\Q$ for $\np=1$.

-It is furthermore shown in \cite[Rem.\,5.4]{Davydov:2012xg} that $\catSF(\np,\beta)$ carries a faithful action of $SP(2\np,\mathbb{C})$ by ribbon equivalences. \item Within a bosonic free-field theory, it was recently shown in~\cite{Flandoli:2017} that $\mathcal{V}_\mathrm{ev}$ is the $W$-algebra constructed as the kernel of (short) screenings in a lattice vertex operator algebra of type $B_{\np}$, and with the lattice rescaled by $\sqrt{p}$ for $p=2$.
+\item One can construct examples of non-semisimple theories from bosonic free-field theories by taking kernels of screening operators \cite{Fuchs:2003yu,AM,FT}.
+In particular $\mathcal{V}_\mathrm{ev}$ for $\np=1$ appears as an example there.
+For general $\np$ it was shown in~\cite{Flandoli:2017} that $\mathcal{V}_\mathrm{ev}$ is the $W$-algebra constructed as the kernel of (short) screenings in a lattice VOA of type~$B_{\np}$, and with the lattice rescaled by $\sqrt{p}$ for $p=2$.
 In this context, the symplectic symmetry $\mathfrak{sp}(2\np)$ comes from the action of long screenings.
 A similar interplay between $B_\np$ and $C_\np$ root lattices exists on the quantum group side due to the Frobenius homomorphism, studied for this case in~\cite{Lentner:Frob}.

-\item For $\np=1$, $\mathcal{V}_\mathrm{ev}$ agrees with $\mathcal{W}(p)$, the vertex operator algebra of the $\mathcal{W}_p$-triplet models, in the case $p=2$, see~\cite{Kausch:1995py}.
-For $p \ge 2$ a factorisable ribbon quasi-Hopf algebra is constructed in \cite{CGRprep} whose representation category is conjecturally ribbon-equivalent to that of $\mathcal{W}(p)$.
-The quasi-Hopf algebra in question is a modification of the restricted quantum group for $sl(2)$ which was used in the study of $\mathcal{W}_p$-models in \cite{[FGST]}.
-For $p=2$, this quasi-Hopf algebra indeed agrees with our $\Q$ for $\np=1$. \item The categories $\rep \Q(\np,\beta) \simeq \catSF(\np,\beta)$ provide four of the 16 possible cases in the classification of factorisable finite tensor categories containing a Lagrangian subcategory of a certain form \cite{Gelaki:2017}. \end{enumerate} \end{remark}